open-policy-agent/opa/docs/book/how-do-i-write-policies.md

 ## <a name="scalar-values"></a> Scalar Values

 Scalar values are the simplest type of term in Rego.
-Scalar values can be strings, numbers, booleans, or null.
+Scalar values can be [Strings](#strings), numbers, booleans, or null.

 Documents can be defined solely in terms of scalar values.
 This is useful for defining constants that are referenced in multiple places.
 For example: